gmrukwa/divik/README.md

 #### Installation of OpenMP for Mac

 OpenMP is available as part of LLVM.
-You may need to install in with:
+You may need to install it with conda:

 ```bash
 conda install -c conda-forge "compilers>=1.0.4,!=1.1.0" llvm-openmp